 Unlike BANT or SCOTSMAN, FACT is oriented toward a joint process of mutual buyer- seller deal qualification.

 The approach to sales lead qualification has changed.
 Marketing and Sales teams need to collaborate more and sales people need to collaborate more with their prospects.
 FACT uses common qualification parameters, but shifts the focus from a one-way qualification process to a two-way collaborative qualification process.

-Solution, Competition, Originality, Time Scales, Size, Money, Authority, Need.
+Solution, Competition, Originality, Time Scales, Size, Money, Authority, Need (SCOTSMAN)

 I learned SCOTSMAN while at the PA Consulting Group.
 At PA there were plenty of real Scotsman!
 It was the PA standard model we used in global sales training programs – and a very popular model.
 SCOTSMAN uses more elements and it can provide rich insight.
 For particularly complex relationships and sales situations, SCOTSMAN is a good choice.
 You may need a “cheat sheet” or spreadsheet to work through the analysis (similarly with TAS).